KronenStaff/mytask/README.md

 I worked last three days in restourant, and wrote this todo-app overnight...
 I hope u will enjoy!

+CSS and HTML are not very serious in this app, i am waste all time for angular!
+Spent time: 5-6 hours

 Michael Konchakovskyy
 Date: 13/06/2016